prof-rossetti/internet-technologies/exercises/express-app/checkpoints/7-flash.md

 Fill out the stocks form to see the flash messaging.

-Make a commit, then re-deploy.
+Make a commit with a message like "Flash messages", then re-deploy.